 3 Investigation

-This work aims to determine whether deep learning approaches can improve forecasting accuracy for data sets by comparing the accuracy of deep learning forecasters to some of the current forecasters used by utilities.
-This work will concentrate on STLF horizons because they are a critical tool in the day-to-day operations and planning of a utility system.
-To accomplish this, four benchmark forecasters were used: a Seasonal Naive forecaster, a Multiple Linear Regression (MLR) forecaster, an Auto-Regressive Integrated Moving Average (ARIMA) forecaster, and a shallow Artificial Neural Network forecaster (ANN).
+The purpose of this work was to determine whether deep learning approaches could improve forecasting accuracy for specific data sets by comparing the accuracy of deep learning forecasters to some of the current forecasters used by utilities.
+The work concentrated on STLF horizons because they are a critical tool in the day-to-day operations and planning of a utility system.
+To accomplish this, a CNN forecaster and an LSTM forecaster were compared agains 4 benchmark forecasters: a Seasonal Naive forecaster, a Multiple Linear Regression (MLR) forecaster, an Auto-Regressive Integrated Moving Average (ARIMA) forecaster, and a shallow Artificial Neural Network forecaster (ANN).
 These benchmark algorithms have been available for many years and have been implemented and used by researchers and utilities [1], [3], [10], [14], [92]–[94].
-We began by implementing each of the benchmark algorithms.
-Then, the CNN and the LSTM forecasters were implemented.
-Finally, the performance of the deep learning forecasters was assessed by comparing them against the performance of the benchmark algorithms, using our available datasets.
+Performance of the deep learning forecasters was assessed by comparing them against the performance of the benchmark algorithms.
 Overall accuracy and accuracy in peak detection were compared.
 The peak demand forecasts are critical for securing adequate generation, transmission, and distribution capacity.
-Accurate peak forecasts improve capital expenditure, decision making and system reliability.
-Section 3.4 contains the details of the implementation.
+Accurate peak forecasts improve capital expenditure, decision making and system reliability. .

 3.1 Datasets